redhat-rcue/rcue/README.md

 ## Tests

 The `tests/` directory contains HTML pages with component and pattern examples in order to facilitate development.
 Please consult the official documentation (see below) for full details on how to use RCUE.

+The HTML pages in `tests/` are generated using Jekyll.
+Do *not* edit these files directly.
+Changes to the test source files (`components/patternfly/tests-src/`) should be made upstream in PatternFly.

 ## Documentation